rgoerwit/pi-cardano-node-setup/README.md

 -s    Networks to allow SSH from (comma-separated, CIDR) -S    Skip firewall configuration
--u    User who will run the executables and in whose home directory the executables will be installed -w    Specify a libsodium version (defaults to the wacky version the Cardano project recommends) -W    Specify a Guild CNode Tool version (defaults to the latest) -v    Enable vlan <number> on eth0; DHCP to that VLAN; disable eth0 interface -V    Specify Cardano node version (for example, 1.25.1; defaults to a recent, stable version) -x    Don't recompile anything big, like ghc, libsodium, and cardano-node -Y    Set up cardano-db-sync
+-u    User who will run the executables and in whose home directory the executables will be installed -U    Specify Cardano branch to check out (goes with -V <version>; usually the value will be 'master' or 'bench') -w    Specify a libsodium version (defaults to the wacky version the Cardano project recommends) -W    Specify a Guild CNode Tool version (defaults to the latest) -v    Enable vlan <number> on eth0; DHCP to that VLAN; disable eth0 interface -V    Specify Cardano node version (for example, 1.25.1; defaults to a recent, stable version); compare -U <branch>
+-x    Don't recompile anything big, like ghc, libsodium, and cardano-node -Y    Set up cardano-db-sync
 ```